osipxd/encrypted-datastore/README.md

 ```

 > [!NOTE]
-> This only will be interchangeable if you used `context.dataStoreFile(...)` to create datastore file.
+> This only will be interchangeable if you have used `context.dataStoreFile(...)` to create the datastore file.
-> In case you have custom logic for master key creation, pass the created master key as a parameter `masterKey` to the delegate.
+> If you have custom logic for master key creation, ensure to pass the created master key as the `masterKey` parameter to the delegate.

-### Migrate from `encrypted-datastore` to `security-crypto-datastore`
+### Migrating from `encrypted-datastore` to `security-crypto-datastore`

 Change the dependency in build script: